paezha/University-AI-Panel/README.md

 they might as well get on with the program and try to shape it as best they can.

-Similarly hyperbolic claims aoput AI in higher education can be found peppered throughout the landscape, including by Johnson (2023)[^17] and Contact North (2024)[^18].
+Similarly hyperbolic claims about AI in higher education can be found peppered throughout the landscape, including by Johnson (2023)[^17] and Contact North (2024)[^18].
 A fairly comprehensive list (from Johnson 2023) is as follows (notice the use of “can” in the original, not “could”, or “maybe will”):

-- AI can provide personalised learning.
+- AI can provide personalized learning.
 - AI-powered systems can provide smart tutoring.
 - AI can automate grading.
 - AI can enable virtual classrooms.